-As a dental practice owner, I’m sure that you not only want an effective cohesive team, but you are also looking for high performance.
+As a dental practice owner, I’m sure that you want an effective, cohesive team, but you are also looking for high performance.

 Because a high performing team can induce changes within your practice that will bring about more productivity and revenues.